-- 13. The risk-weight for an exposure under any of Classes I, II, IV to VII is determined based on its credit assessment rating assigned by an external credit assessment institution (ECAI) recognized by the HKMA.
-Each of these six ECAI ratings based portfolios has its own risk-weighting framework under which risk-weights are mapped to a scale of Credit Quality Grades represented by the numerals 1, 2, 3, 4, 5 or 6, as the case may be.
-Annex IIIb-A sets out how, for each portfolio, different sets of notations used by different ECAIs are mapped to the Credit Quality Grades.
-It also provides separate scales specifically for risk-weighting exposures to banks, securities firms and corporates with short-term credit assessment rating assigned by ECAIs. - 14.
-There are a number of general principles that AIs should follow for the selection of the appropriate external credit assessment rating for risk-weighting an exposure.
-These principles are incorporated in Annex IIIb-B. - 15.
-The term "issuer rating" means, for all ECAI ratings based portfolios, an ECAI issuer rating assigned to an obligor and the term "issue specific rating" means: - (a) for Class I (i.e. Sovereign Exposures): a long-term ECAI issue specific rating specifically assigned to a particular debt obligation of an obligor; - (b) for Classes IV, V and VI (i.e. Bank, Securities Firm and Corporate Exposures): either a long-term or a short-term ECAI issue specific rating specifically assigned to a particular debt obligation of an obligor; and - (c) for Class VII (i.e. Collective Investment Scheme Exposures): an ECAI issue specific rating specifically assigned to a particular collective investment scheme.

-16. The following explains how exposures in each class are risk-weighted and, where applicable, the relevant principles for reporting exposures under the class.
+Schedule 6 to the BCR sets out how, for each portfolio, different sets of notations used by different ECAIs are mapped to the Credit Quality Grades (Annex IIIb-A provides a quick reference for the mapping).

+14. Reporting institutions should follow a number of general principles when selecting an appropriate ECAI rating for risk-weighting an exposure.
+These

+- principles are set out in sections 69 and 70 of the BCR (see Annex IIIb-B for quick reference). - 15.
+"Issuer rating" referred to in these instructions means an ECAI issuer rating assigned to an obligor and "issue specific rating", - (a) in relation to Class I (i.e. Sovereign Exposures), means a long-term ECAI issue specific rating assigned to a particular debt obligation of an obligor; - (b) in relation to Classes IV, V and VI (i.e. Bank, Securities Firm and Corporate Exposures), means either a long-term or a short-term ECAI issue specific rating assigned to a particular debt obligation of an obligor; or - (c) in relation to Class VII (i.e. Collective Investment Scheme Exposures), means an ECAI issue specific rating assigned to a particular collective investment scheme. - 16.
+The following explains how exposures in each class are risk-weighted and, where applicable, the relevant reporting principles.